polyfy/polylith/readme.md

 <img src="images/info-04.png" width="30%" alt="Status resources">

-The `resources` directory is now at the second position:<br>
+...then the `resources` directory is also shown:<br>
 <img src="images/flags-resources.png" width="20%" alt="Status resources">

 ## Test

-Nothing is marked to be tested at the moment.
-But if we change the `core` namespace in the `user` component by adding an extra `!`, that should do the trick:
+Nothing is marked to be tested at the moment, but if we change the `core` namespace in the `user` component by adding an extra `!`, that should do the trick:
 ```clojure
 (ns se.example.user.core)